jepsen-io/jepsen/infoq/article.markdown

 Where UNSAFE, SAFE, and REPLICAS_SAFE can lose any or all writes made during a partition, MAJORITY can only only lose writes which were *in flight* when the partition started.
-When the primary detects the partition, it signs off on all WriteConcern requests, setting OK to TRUE on each reply regardless of whether the WriteConcern was satisfied.
+When the primary steps down it signs off on all WriteConcern requests, setting OK to TRUE on each reply regardless of whether the WriteConcern was satisfied.

 Moreover, MongoDB can emit any number of false negatives.
 In this trial, 3 unacknowledged writes were actually recovered in the final dataset.
 At least in version 2.4.1 and earlier, there is no way to prevent data loss during partition, at any consistency level.

-If you need linearizability in MongoDB, use WriteConcern.MAJORITY; it won't actually be consistent, but it's better than the other levels.
+If you need linearizability in MongoDB, use WriteConcern.MAJORITY.
+It won't actually be consistent, but it dramatically reduces the window of write loss.

 ## Riak